Skip to Content

 As the decal will be under harsh weather, I opted for what is called a marine-grade vinyl, the Oracal 751.

-Difference between Oracal 651 and 751
+Difference between Oracal 651 and 751 vinyls

 At 0.05 mm (2 mil) thick, Oracal 751 vinyl is about 25% thinner than the 651 making it more flexible and stable.
 So it is ideal for curved and multidimensional surfaces like vehicles.

-The Oracal 751 also has a longer lifespan, about 8 years when continuously subjected to harsh sunlight.
+The Oracal 751 vinyl also has a longer lifespan, about 8 years when continuously subjected to harsh sunlight.
 I imagine (and hope) it would be even longer for a boat that will be stored half the year!

-The disadvantages
+The inconvenient

 Oracal 751 vinyl is more expensive and sometimes more difficult to apply without stretching or breaking it (kudos to my friend Wil who applied vinyl on a boat for the first time!!!)